wp-plugins/relevanssi/readme.txt

 * Mohib Ebrahim for relentless bug hunting.

 == Changelog ==

+= 2.7.5 =
+* There was a bug that caused shortcodes to fail in 2.7.4.
+That's fixed now.
+* Category search will now include subcategories as well, both when including and excluding.

 = 2.7.4 =
 * Improved the fallback to fuzzy search if no hits are found with regular search.